biohackathon-japan/bh24-everything-about-workflow-and-container/paper/paper.md

 # Developments and improvements of workflow ecosystems

-Here are overviews of reported issues, developments and improvements of ecosystems during the Hackathon.
+Here are overviews of notable reported issues, developments and improvements of ecosystems during the Hackathon.

 ## Report: an issue when passing array input parameters via command line arguments in cwltool